CPAN-Security/security.metacpan.org/sbom/README.md

 Places the component on an ecosystem publishing platform, on behalf of the Author, Steward or Custodian.
 Typically this role is done by the same people, but in some cases a separate account may be used; e.g. a business or organization account.

+### Contributor

+Interacts with component with bug reports, feedback, quality assurance, testing, patches or pull requests.
+May or may not have repository commit privileges.

 ## Patcher